PLBU/Akademis-App/README.md

 * Physical Android Device or an Emulator (Only available for PC equipped with Intel processor)

 ### Installation
-For full documentation on how to set up your environment, follow the instructions on this site <br/>
+For full documentation on how to install the technologies above and set up your environment, follow the instructions on this site <br/>
 https://reactnative.dev/docs/environment-setup <br/>
 (Choose React Native CLI Quickstart | Your PC OS | Android )